thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 ### Next Steps for Improvement

 While the current model demonstrates high accuracy and efficiency, several enhancements can be explored to further improve its robustness and scalability.

+- The training data used in this example is based on static network snapshots.
+In practice, user positions, channel conditions, and interference patterns can change rapidly.
+Incorporating dynamic network conditions, such as user mobility, time-varying fading, or variable user traffic demands, into the training data would allow the model to better generalize to real-world deployment scenarios and maintain performance in evolving environments.

 - As the network size grows, the current CNN architecture may face challenges in capturing long-range dependencies or efficiently scaling to very large AP–UE grids.
 To address this, future work could explore Graph Neural Networks (GNNs), which naturally model connectivity, sparsity, and relationships in irregular wireless network topologies.
 GNNs offer the potential to process large-scale networks more flexibly by learning on graph structures rather than fixed spatial grids.